bilibili/UnityBVA/docs/tools/Tools.md

 > Serializable class or struct
 > Array of primary type, List of primary type
 > Array of serializable class or struct, List of serializable class or struct
+> Attribute is used to automatically handle the necessary import and export entries without adding any additional code.
+If an error is reported, it can be manually modified.
+The component is added when the Node (that is, the GameObject) is created.

 [Check this out to know how to use the generated code.](ComponentExtra.md)